Introduction

 For Simple Tasks

-When your assignment needs to:- Perform straightforward data entry
+When your agent needs to:- Perform straightforward data entry

 - Execute simple, repetitive actions